-Doctors often prescribe Xanax for generalized anxiety disorder or panic disorder.
-It is one of the most widely used medications for these conditions, and it belongs to a class of drugs called benzodiazepines, or “benzos.”
+Doctors often prescribe Xanax for generalized anxiety disorder and panic disorder.
+It is

-Xanax works by increasing the effects of gamma-aminobutyric acid, a neurotransmitter in the brain that increases feelings of calmness.
+Xanax works by increasing the effects of gamma-aminobutyric acid in the brain.
+This is a neurotransmitter that increases feelings of calmness.

 The body absorbs Xanax quickly after a person takes it.

 Peak levels in the blood occur 1–2 hours after taking a dose.
-However, the person feels effects before levels peak.
+However, the person will feel the effects before levels peak.

-The half-life for Xanax can vary from person to person — several factors can affect how quickly the body processes it.
+The half-life of Xanax can vary from person to person.
+Several factors can affect how quickly the body processes it.